thenexthub/Codira/docs/CppInteroperability/CppInteroperabilityManifesto.md

 commonly the lifetime of that pointer is limited to the lifetime of the object itself.
 C++ code often relies on precise destruction semantics to ensure that the object that owns the memory lives long enough.
-Another problem is that the Swift compiler can move the object around in memory whenever it wants, invalidating those outstanding inner pointers.
+Another problem is that the Codira compiler can move the object around in memory whenever it wants, invalidating those outstanding inner pointers.

 ```c++